Skip to Content

 We project US interest rates to fall lower than market expectations

-Our forecasts for the path of the federal-funds rate are well below market expectations, growing into a nearly 2-percentage-point gap by the end of 2026.
-Our optimism on inflation coming down is a key reason why we expect interest rates to fall faster than the market.
+Our forecasts for the federal-funds rate are well below market expectations, growing into a nearly 2-percentage-point gap by early 2027.
+Our optimism on inflation coming down is a key reason why we expect interest rates to fall faster than the market does.

 Chart showing Morningstar’s forecast for the federal-funds rate, 30-year mortgage rate, and 10-year Treasury rate.